1470 S McCord Road

 Welcome to Springfield High School, home of the Blue Devils!

-During the 2011-2012 school year, Springfield High School achieved an "Excellent" rating from the Ohio Department of Education.
+Although the Ohio Department of education's school rating system recently changed, it is important to reflect that Springfield High School has consistently achieved an "Excellent" rating for many years!
 We are very proud of the entire SHS family - students, parents, faculty, and staff - for consistently being recognized for outstanding academic achievement.
 We truly are committed to being exceptional - - without exception!

 SHS is a public comprehensive high school with rigorous academic programs for students in grades 9-12.
 Almost 100 faculty and support staff are dedicated to both SHS traditions and to ensuring that each of the approximately 1200 students attain their educational goals.
 Students follow a trimester schedule designed to further enhance the academic environment with even more class time for a variety of learning experiences, more teacher/student interaction time, greater opportunities for problem-solving and group activities.
 SHS offers enrichment through Honors, Advanced Placement, and Post-Secondary Options* classes.
-In addition, SHS students may also choose to enroll in one of 28 two-year vocational programs are offered through Penta Career Center.
-Opportunities for community service, leadership development and character building are interwoven into SHS academic and extracurricular programs.
+In addition, SHS students may also choose to enroll in a two-year vocational program offered through Penta Career Center.
+Opportunities abound for community service, leadership development and character building - all interwoven into SHS academic and extracurricular programs.

-In 2012, Springfield High School's Students In Action program (coordinated through the prestigious national Jefferson Awards for Public Service) earned the NATIONAL Bronze Level Award Recipient for Outstanding Service by a High School.
-This signified the school's ranking, by a national panel of judges, as one of the three best high school programs in the nation.
+In 2014, Springfield High School's Students In Action program (coordinated through the prestigious national Jefferson Awards for Public Service) earned the NATIONAL Ambassador Banner and was judged THE best high school service initiative in the nation!